tetracorp/k240/docs/_posts/2022-05-24-cut-content.md

 : ![Science Hive](../images/alien_bldg/kll_science_hive.gif "science hive"){:.left}
 The game code says that this operates the same as the Data Hive, which helps to spot spy satellites.
 However, none of the building clusters include it, so it wll never be built.
-One of the clusters attempts to build a non-existant building in the Anti-Missile Pod slot, so it may be that the Science Hive was meant to take that slot, although it could also be that Anti-Missile Pods were removed to make the first alien easier.
+One of the clusters attempts to build a non-existent building in the Anti-Missile Pod slot, so it may be that the Science Hive was meant to take that slot, although it could also be that Anti-Missile Pods were removed to make the first alien easier.